A User’s Guide to Participating (or Not!) in an IPO | Wealthsimple

 Is It Ok to Buy Some Shares in a Company That Just IPO’d Anyway (and When and How Much Should it Be)?

-If you do invest in an IPO, our portfolio managers at Wealthsimple generally suggest you keep the investment — and any investment in individual stocks — as a small percentage of your portfolio.
+If you do invest in an IPO, our investment advisers at Wealthsimple generally suggest you keep the investment — and any investment in individual stocks — as a small percentage of your portfolio.
 As in: an amount of money you’d be OK with losing.
-And only to make those types of investments once you've maxed out all of your tax-efficient capacity (like a 401k in the U.S. and an RRSP in Canada) and are investing plenty of money in a smart, low-cost, diversified strategy.
-If you’re going to buy an IPO because you believe in the story of the company or just because you're caught up in the excitement or the fear of missing out, recognize — well, it's speculative.
+And only to make those types of investments once you've maxed out all of your tax-efficient capacity (like a ISA or pension in the UK) and are investing plenty of money in a smart, low-cost, diversified strategy.
+If you’re going to buy an IPO because you believe in the story of the company or just because you're caught up in the excitement or the fear of missing out, recognise — well, it's speculative.

 And fun!